FisherCats/CLG-CBM/README.md

 ```bash
 python main.py --config=[config json]
 ```
-You can modify the configuration file directly to specialize your training process.
+You can modify the configuration file directly to specialize the training process.